-Goal Actio l and on # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1 1.2 Action: All academic interventions and program materials Need: Due to a lack of progress in this goal, Desert Sands was offered Differentiated Assistance (DA) by the Los Angeles County Office of Education.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials Need: Due to a lack of progress in this goal, Desert Sands was offered Differentiated Assistance (DA) by the Los Angeles County Office of Education.
 Desert Sands held a collaborative evaluation and did a professional needs assessment to understand this For Desert Sands' DA plan, the staff will focus on the English Language Arts API (which includes CAASPP scores) for Hispanic and low-income students and the reclassification rate of English Learners.
 Desert Sands site leadership will begin a system that better tracks the classes students are assigned, with an emphasis on students completing math and English credits.
 Staff that support EL students will be better supported through increased data tracking and professional We will closely monitor progress on our Math and Reading interventions programs.
 The following metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic) (NWEA ELA all students, EL, low-income, Hispanic)

-analyzed data on the California School Dashboard and internal data and identified that the reason for the ineffectiveness of this action is due to the types of classes students are enrolled in and subsequently the credits increase the number of students seeing a tutor.
-Additionally, we will provide professional development for teachers, paraprofessionals, and tutors, focused on the implementation of Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness analyzed data on the California School Dashboard and internal data and identified that the reason for the ineffectiveness of this action is due to the types of classes students are enrolled in and subsequently the credits they are turning in.
-Students who come to us are typically about 5- grade levels or more below in their academics.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness underperformance.
+The Desert Sands team analyzed data on the California School Dashboard and internal data and identified that the reason for the ineffectiveness of this action is due to the types of classes students are enrolled in and subsequently the credits they are turning in.
+Students who come to us are typically about 5-grade levels or more below in their academics.
 Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic gaps.
 As shown in the metrics section above, our socioeconomically disadvantaged students are far below grade level.
-Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the CA Dashboard, which were our Hispanic and socioeconomically disadvantaged student groups in both ELA and in Math.
-We found that our Hispanic students were also low- income students.
-(Metrics are reported in Goal #2).
-Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills. increase the number of students seeing a tutor.
+Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the 2023 CA Dashboard, which were our Hispanic and socioeconomically disadvantaged student groups in both ELA and in Math.
+We found that our Hispanic students were also lowincome students.
+The 2024 Dashboard had no student groups in the red for ELA and mathematics (Metrics are reported in Goal #2).
+Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills. development.
+Finally, there will be a bigger push to increase the number of students seeing a tutor.
 Additionally, we will provide professional development for teachers, paraprofessionals, and tutors, focused on the implementation of intervention programs.
 Training to include new strategies and pedagogies proven to increase student achievement.
 Develop and implement intervention programs for students who require additional support.
 These programs may involve one-on-one tutoring, small-group instruction, or specialized resources.
 These actions are offered year round and on a daily basis.
 We expect that these actions will be effective at increasing students' mathematics and reading assessments.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
-Indicator results for ELA and Math.
-We will also consider input from the parents of participating students to enhance the quality of the
+CA Dashboard Academic Indicator results for ELA and Math.
+We will also consider input from the parents of participating students to enhance the quality of the programs provided.
+Scope: Daga 72 of 1